wiktor-falek/poe-discord-messages/README.md

 Tired of sitting in front of your pc all day waiting for big trade?

-Do you wish you just could relax in your bed and get a notification
+Do you wish you just could relax in your bed and get a discord

-whenever someone wants to buy your item?
+notification  whenever someone wants to buy your item?